 Re-opening after a major refurbishment!

-Be the first to see The Boldre Hoard – a treasure chest of 1,608 third century Roman coins discovered buried near Lymington by metal detectorist enthusiasts, and on display for the first time.
+Be the first to see The Boldre Hoard – a treasure trove of 1,608 third century Roman coins discovered buried near Lymington by metal detectorist enthusiasts, and on display for the first time.

 Enjoy the stunning inaugural major exhibition Birds of the New Forest by Geoffrey Dashwood and interpred by wildlife expert and TV presenter Chris Packham.

 Browse around our refurbished gift shop and then relax with a coffee and delicious snack in the new cafe.

 There will be fun activities for all the family too – so come and help us celebrate!